MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `mnemonicPhrase` is the mnemonic phrase that represents the seed.
 It must have 12, 15, 18, 21, or 24 words.

-`mnemonicPhraseLanguage` is the language in which the mnemonic phrase is supplied.
+`mnemonicPhraseLanguageOpt` is the language in which the mnemonic phrase is supplied.
 Acceptable values are "English", "Chinese", "Traditional Chinese", "French", "Italian", "Japanese", "Korean", and "Spanish".
+Defaultl is "English."

 `mnemonicPassphraseOpt`, if specified, is the "25th word" in the mnemonic passphrase: that is, an additional word (it can be any word; it's not constrained to the official mnemonic-phrase list) that was used along with the